jupyter/roadmap/README.md

   - Notebook.
   - Variable inspector.
   - UI for managing plugins.
-* Dashboarding of output areas and interactive widgets.
 * If, and only if, JupyterLab becomes a full replacement, deprecate existing pages in the notebook web-application.
 * Real-time collaboration on the notebook, text editor, and other plugins.